RadhaJangid/Credit-Banking-Spending-Patterns-and-Customer-Acquisition/README.md

           <li>Convert date columns to datetime format</li>
         </ul>
     </li>
-    <li>Converting the date into year and month columns as further processing can be easier.</li>
     <li>Rename Costomer column as Customer.</li>
     <li>Remove columns not required for processing.</li>
     <li>Merge datasets